About Jody Bunting

 In 2019 I suffered from the short term mental health illness DDD (Depersonalisation-Derealisation Disorder) which was brought on by drinking artificially flavoured wine (Cherry Lambrini).
 Another great reminder for me how sensitive our bodies are to non-natural food and drink ingredients.
 I left Weight Watchers and made a vow to myself to again focus on health and more natural weight loss methods.

-In 2020 I became the Ambassador for my local area (Burton-upon-Trent) for the Public Health Collaboration charity promoting low-carb lifestyle.
+In 2020 I became the Ambassador for my local area (Burton-upon-Trent) for the Public Health Collaboration charity promoting low-carb lifestyle, until 2022.

 2021 saw me land my dream job as an Aldi Supermarket Food Taster.
 I got to try the Chocolate Easter Egg range and review them in online videos for the store's UK social media channels.